In this newsletter:

 Ia alofagia e Le Atua feau ma tiute o le a feagai ai, mo le faaiuga o lenei vaiaso

-May god bless you and all your duties and plans for this long weekend Malo, PBT Team
+May god bless you and all your duties and plans for this long weekend Malo,

 PBT News team bringing you the latest news in the PBT community